prashantsaran/js-repo/README.md

 # js-repo
-a code repo for javascript
+a code repo for javascript learning from youtube